Xinyi-Ding/Scolarly-Net/Documents/Plan.md

 ## Project Management
 ### Development Model
 ![Waterfall](/Documents/Image/Waterfall.png)
+*Figure 1: The overlapping waterfall development model for this project.*

 In order to effectively manage this project, we will be using the **Overlapping Waterfall** model as our software development methodology.
 This model is a variant of the traditional waterfall model that allows certain phases of a project to begin before the previous phase is fully completed.
 The main advantage of this approach is that it supports smooth transitions between phases, reduces wait times, and promotes more timely communication and collaboration among team members.
 In addition, we incorporate **Staged Delivery** strategy.
 The aim is to deliver some of the functionality as early as possible, which allows for faster user feedback and allows the project to be adjusted in subsequent phases based on that feedback.
 In this project, we have three delivery points: Minimum Viable Product (MVP), Beta, and Final release.
 **Advantage:**
 - **Accelerated delivery:** By allowing subsequent stages to start before the previous one is completely finished, the overall timeline of the project can be reduced and the delivery process accelerated.